c-wrenn/JATE-PWA/README.md

 ## Description

-This is a Text Editor application.
-The purpose of Challenge 19 is to build a progressive web application.
+Welcome to JATE, a progressive web application.
+This innovative web application offers a seamless and responsive interaction.
+Our PWA utilizes reliable web technologies to ensure a fast, reliable, and engaging user experience.

 ![Text](image.png)
 ![Install](image-1.png)